ZinDaria/Project_1-Team7/README.md

 During which time of the day do most fraudulent transactions occur?
 After pre-processing the data, a total of 99,977 credit card transactions remained for further analysis.
 Out of these, 7,192 were fraud transactions, accounting for 7.19% of the total transactions.

+1. What age group and  gender is most affected by fraud?
+2. Which country is the source of most fraud?
+3. Which time of the day do most fraudulent transactions occur?

+After pre-processing the data, a total of 99,977 credit card transactions remained for further analysis.
+7,192 of these were fraud transactions which account for 7.19% of the total transactions.

-The total amount lost to fraud was £459,495 out of a total transaction amount of £11,255,404, making up 4.08% of the total amount.
-Individual fraud amounts ranged from £5 to £400.
+Total amount lost to fraud was £459,495 out of a total transaction amount of £11,255,404, accounting for 4.08% of the total amount.
+The individual fraud amounts range from £5 to £400.

 Our analysis revealed the following: